Webb-Stiles Globe Logo

 What is a Slat Conveyor?

 Slat conveyors are material handling systems that use flat slats—made from steel, hardwood, or plastic—mounted to a moving chain.
-These slats create a continuous, stable surface ideal for transporting a wide variety of products, especially those that are too irregular, hot, or heavy for traditional belt or roller conveyors.
+In many facilities, slat conveyors serve as a primary link between workstations, enabling steady flow and reducing transfer points.
+These slats form a continuous, stable surface ideal for transporting a wide variety of products.
+This is especially useful for items that are too irregular, hot, or heavy for traditional belt or roller conveyors.

-Because the slats move as a unified surface, they can handle items with uneven bases, sharp edges, or high heat without damaging the conveyor or the product.
-As a result, slat conveyors are a popular choice in manufacturing lines where durability, product support, and precise control are essential.
+Because the slats move as a unified surface, they can easily handle items with uneven bases, sharp edges, or high heat—without damaging the conveyor or the product.
+As a result, slat conveyors are often chosen for manufacturing lines where durability, product support, and precise control matter most.

-Webb-Stiles slat conveyors handle loads of 10,000 pounds or more and integrate easily with computer-controlled start/stop systems.
+At Webb-Stiles, our slat conveyors handle loads of 10,000 pounds or more and integrate smoothly with computer-controlled start/stop systems.
 These features support indexing, accumulation, and staged movement.
-In addition, every system is either built from your print or engineered from the ground up to match your layout and process.
+Additionally, we either build every system from your print or fully engineer it to match your layout and process.

 History of the Slat Conveyor

-Slat conveyors originated as a practical solution for moving heavy or irregularly shaped loads that could not be easily handled by rollers or belts.
-Introduced in the early-to-mid 20th century, slat conveyors used a series of metal or wooden slats attached to a chain, creating a flat, durable surface capable of supporting a wide variety of products.
+Slat conveyors originated as a practical solution for moving heavy or irregularly shaped loads that couldn’t be handled easily by rollers or belts.
+As manufacturers looked for alternatives to rollers and belts, slats offered a practical path forward—especially in industries that required surface stability and strength.
+In the early-to-mid 20th century, manufacturers began using a series of metal or wooden slats attached to a chain.
+This created a flat, durable surface capable of supporting a wide range of products.

-Their design made them ideal for applications where loads required stable support, such as engine blocks, machinery components, or large assemblies.
-Slat conveyors provided a smooth, controlled means of moving products through assembly lines, paint booths, and processing areas where cleanliness, stability, and heavy load capacity were critical.
+Their design made them ideal for applications where loads required stable support—such as engine blocks, machinery components, or large assemblies.
+In these scenarios, slat conveyors provided a smooth, controlled means of moving products through assembly lines, paint booths, and processing areas where cleanliness, stability, and heavy load capacity were essential.

-Over time, materials advanced from wood to steel and synthetic slats, enhancing durability and reducing maintenance.
-Today, slat conveyors continue to be used in manufacturing environments that demand reliable transport of heavy or awkward products, particularly in automotive, appliance, and general assembly industries.
+Over time, materials evolved from wood to steel and synthetic slats.
+This shift improved durability while reducing maintenance.
+Today, slat conveyors remain a reliable option in manufacturing environments that demand consistent handling of heavy or awkward products—particularly in automotive, appliance, and general assembly industries.

 Types of Slat Conveyors

 Slat conveyors are highly configurable systems.
-While the overall design is consistent—a flat slat surface driven by chain—the specific construction varies based on the product, environment, and process.
+While the overall design remains consistent—a flat slat surface that a chain drives—the specific construction can vary based on the product, environment, and application.
 Below are the most common variations:

 Steel Slats

 Steel slats offer high durability and perform well in harsh conditions.
-They handle hot, abrasive, or heavy products without deforming.
-For example, they can be smooth or textured depending on contact needs, and often pair with return rollers or roller beds.
+They’re ideal for handling hot, abrasive, or heavy products without deforming.
+Depending on contact needs, the surface can be smooth or textured.
+Additionally, steel slats often pair with return rollers or roller beds for added flexibility.

 Best for: Heavy-duty use, high temperatures, and rugged production environments.